UniExeterRSE/intro-version-control/_episodes/09_recording_changes_revisited.md

 ## Learning objectives

-By the end of this episode, you will understand how to incrementally stage changes in a file.
-You will also learn how to more flexibly refer to files in Git commands with pathspecs.
-Finally, you will be able to delete and move files that are under version control within a Git repository.
+By the end of this episode, you will understand how to incrementally stage changes in a file.You will also be able to delete and move files that are under version control within a Git repository.